notsuhas/Instacart-Clone/README.md

   - A Static Clone of the given website.
   - Mobile First and Responsive.
+  - All Components are Pure Components to my Knowledge.
   - Hosted on Netlify.

 - **What's NOT done ❌**